junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "That's not suspicious at now."
 Dean squints at the house.
 "What does your spider sense say?
 It's this one?
 Shall we check it out?"

-"Just that we're very close, but I don't know exactly how close," Cas answers seriously.
+"I can only feel the resonation is very strong.
+We are very close to the prophet now, but I don't know exactly how close," Cas answers seriously.

 Dean parks on the opposite side of the street to the house.
 They move to knock on the door.